 D.4.1 Use of Area Traffic Assessment Techniques

-Area Traffic Assessment will required when there is uncertainty over the effect of the OREI on the ability of vessels to navigate and operate in the waters adjacent to and through the wind farm or other OREI area without suffering an increase in risk.
+Area Traffic Assessment will be required when there is uncertainty over the effect of the OREI on the ability of vessels to navigate and operate in the waters adjacent to and through the wind farm or other OREI area without suffering an increase in risk.
 Such risk will include amongst others the risks of contact, collision, grounding and stranding.

 Fundamental Requirements of Area Traffic Assessment